top of page

 Tapestry Weaving

-With nature and the wider environment as her inspiration she is drawn to seasonal colours, historical features, and the visual changes in the landscape.
+With nature and the wider environment as her inspiration she is drawn to seasonal colours, historical features, and the visual form and changes in the landscape.
 These changes may take place in one day or over a longer period of time.

 substack_logo_icon_249485.png